-Just a stone's throw away is Lake Wendouree Luxury Apartments, self-contained accommodation ideal for both couples and families.
+The self-contained Lake Wendouree Luxury Apartments is ideal for both couples and families.

 The mid-century Grove St apartments are beautifully renovated with all of the luxuries you require, while the Webster St apartments are located on one of Ballarat’s most exclusive tree-lined streets.